Section 32(1) – Application of the Charter

 Provisions on the scope of application of an instrument can be found in the following Canadian laws and international instruments binding on Canada: sections 2, 5(2), and 5(3) of the Canadian Bill of Rights; article 2.1 of the International Covenant on Civil and Political Rights; article 6 of the International Convention on the Elimination of Racial Discrimination; article 2.1 of the Convention on the Rights of the Child; article 2.1 of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.

-See also the following international and comparative law instruments not binding on Canada: article 1 of the American Convention on Human Rights; article 1 of the European Convention for the Protection of Human Rights and Fundamental Freedoms; the American Bill of Rights — American courts have held that most of the guarantees apply to both federal and state governments.
+See also the following international and comparative law instruments not binding on Canada: article 1 of the American Convention on Human Rights; article 1 of the European Convention for the Protection of Human Rights and Fundamental Freedoms; and the American Bill of Rights.
+American courts have held that most of the guarantees under the Bill of Rights apply to both federal and state governments.